francescotonini/depthconv/README.md

-# DepthAwareCNN implementation for PyTorch 1.9
+# DepthConv and DepthAvgPooling implementation for PyTorch 1.9
-This repo is an attempt to adapt the code of [DepthAwareCNN](https://github.com/laughtervv/DepthAwareCNN) to be compatible with PyTorch 1.9.
+This repo is an attempt to adapt `DepthConv` and `DepthAvgPooling` modules from [DepthAwareCNN](https://github.com/laughtervv/DepthAwareCNN) to be compatible with PyTorch 1.9.